joshshterenberg/EC527_Project/README.md

 is a mini-app version of the weighted fitter for the primary vertex producer at https://github.com/joshshterenberg/cmssw/blob/from-CMSSW_12_6_0_pre5/RecoVertex/PrimaryVertexProducer/plugins/fitterCUDA.cc

-### Dependencies
-* [Eigen linear algebra library](https://eigen.tuxfamily.org/index.php?title=Main_Page) used throughout cmssw.
-E.g., `apt install libeigen3-dev`
-* [lib fmt](https://fmt.dev/) used by cmssw logger.
-E.g., `apt install libfmt-dev`
-* libtinyxml2 used by cmssw logger.
-E.g., `apt install libtinyxml2-dev`
-* TBB used by cmssw throughout.
-E.g., `apt install libtbb-dev`

-The cmssw_include directory contains select dependencies copied from the parent cmssw project.

 ### Building
-To build on SCC, first download and build all of the external dependencies by running `install_deps.sh`.
-This only needs to be done once.

-Next, set up your current shell's environment to be made aware of the downloaded dependencies and of the dependencies that are already available in SCC modules by running `source build_env.scc.sh`.
+To build on SCC set up your current shell's environment to be made aware of the downloaded dependencies and of the dependencies that are already available in SCC modules by running `source build_env.scc.sh`.
 This needs to be done once per shell session.

 Next, run `make -j4` to build this project.